An Efficient Quadratic Interpolation Scheme for a Third-Order Cell-Centered Finite-Volume Method on Tetrahedral Grids: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we have developed an economical third-order cell-centered finite-volume discretization method for tetrahedral grids based on a conservative differential form of a conservation law and an efficient quadratic { interpolation} formula utilizing gradients stored at nodes.
-The method is unique in that it approximates the differential form at a cell centroid in a conservative manner with point-valued solutions stored at the centroids, not cell averages, using an efficient one-point flux quadrature formula and a highly efficient quadratic solution { interpolation} scheme with no geometric moments involved.
-Unlike conventional third-order finite-volume schemes, the proposed method does not require computations and storage of second derivatives of solution variables.
+In this paper, we have developed an economical third-order cell-centered finite-volume discretization method for tetrahedral grids based on an efficient quadratic interpolation formula utilizing gradients stored at nodes.
+The method is unique in that it approximates { the integral form} of a conservation law with point-valued solutions stored at the centroids, not cell averages, using an efficient one-point flux quadrature formula and a highly efficient quadratic solution interpolation scheme with no geometric moments involved.
+Unlike conventional third-order cell-centered finite-volume schemes, the proposed method does not require computations and storage of second derivatives of solution variables.
 As a result, the method can be readily implemented in an existing second-order cell-centered finite-volume code, provided gradients are computed at nodes from the solutions at cells.
 Superior accuracy has been demonstrated for simple but illustrative test cases in three dimensions, showing lower levels of spurious entropy errors and low-dissipation and dispersion errors for the inviscid vortex transport problem on tetrahedral grids.
 The proposed quadratic { interpolation} scheme and the third-order discretization are highly efficient.
 For the problems considered, we have shown that these new algorithms took at most 9.6\% extra CPU time compared with a baseline second-order method.